rustyrussell/lightning-rfc/02-peer-protocol.md

 A receiving node:
   - if the `id` does not correspond to an HTLC in its current commitment transaction:
-    - MUST fail the channel.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if the `payment_preimage` value in `update_fulfill_htlc`
   doesn't SHA256 hash to the corresponding HTLC `payment_hash`:
-    - MUST fail the channel.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if the `BADONION` bit in `failure_code` is not set for `update_fail_malformed_htlc`:
-    - MUST fail the channel.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if the `sha256_of_onion` in `update_fail_malformed_htlc` doesn't match the
   onion it sent:
     - MAY retry or choose an alternate error response.